Constipation Methane SIBO Treatment: 2019 Guide

 Methane SIBO is it’s own special kind of overgrowth.
 One day it might even get it’s own name.
 But for now, understanding how it differs from the more common hydrogen form of SIBO is critical to developing a treatment protocol that addresses its well established defences.
-From chronic constipation and obesity, to false negative test results and antibiotic resistance, methane SIBO is an extremely complex GI condition and one that is particularly difficult to treat.
+From chronic constipation and obesity, to false negative test results and antibiotic resistance, constipation methane SIBO is an extremely complex GI condition and one that can be more challenging to treat.

 Why is Methane SIBO different?